 - The treatment of pain;

 - The issuing of opioids;

 - Prescribing limitations;

-- A new Narcotics Contract;
+- A Narcotics Contract;

 - Requirements for subsequent prescriptions;

 - Limitations on all Schedule II controlled substances; and

 - Exceptions to the law.

-One key term that applies throughout this section is the definition of "healthcare practitioner," which for purposes of this bill means:
+One key term that applies throughout the Act is the definition of "healthcare practitioner."
+This section was amended in HB 2768 to include additional practitioners which are highlighted below:

-- A physician licensed pursuant to the provisions of §30-3-1 et seq. and §30-14-1 et seq. of this code (WV Board of Medicine; and WV Board of Osteopathic Medicine); - A podiatrist licensed pursuant to the provisions of §30-3-1 et seq. of this code (WV Board of Medicine); - A physician assistant with prescriptive authority as set forth in §30-3E-3 of this code (WV Board of Medicine; and WV Board of Osteopathic Medicine); - An advanced practice registered nurse with prescriptive authority as set forth in §30-7-15a of this code (WV Board of Registered Nurses); - A dentist licensed pursuant to the provisions of §30-4-1 et seq. of this code (WV Dental Board); and - An optometrist licensed pursuant to the provisions of §30-8-1 et seq. of this code (WV Board of Optometry).
+- A physician authorized pursuant to the provisions of §30-3-1 et seq. and §30-14-1 et seq. of this code (WV Board of Medicine; and WV Board of Osteopathic Medicine); - A podiatrist licensed pursuant to the provisions of §30-3-1 et seq. of this code (WV Board of Medicine); - A physician assistant with prescriptive authority as set forth in §30-3E-3 of this code (WV Board of Medicine; and WV Board of Osteopathic Medicine); - An advanced practice registered nurse with prescriptive authority as set forth in §30-7-15a of this code (WV Board of Registered Nurses); - A dentist licensed pursuant to the provisions of §30-4-1 et seq. of this code (WV Dental Board); and